Branched-Chain Amino Acids (BCAAs)

 BCAA Supplementation and Post-Exercise Recovery — Overview of Systematic Reviews

-Overview of systematic reviews (umbrella review) summarizing findings from multiple meta-analyses on BCAA supplementation for post-exercise recovery.
-(Doma et al. 2024)
+Overview of evidence reviews (umbrella review) summarizing findings from multiple pooled analyses on BCAA supplementation for post-exercise recovery.

 Consistent across reviews: BCAAs produce small-to-moderate reductions in muscle damage markers (CK, LDH) and DOMS perception.
 Less consistent effects on functional recovery (strength, power restoration).
 Highlights that BCAA effects depend heavily on baseline protein intake and exercise modality.
 Whole protein with sufficient leucine is generally equivalent or superior to isolated BCAAs.